Home » Repayment » Lower Payments » 13 Ways to Get a Lower Interest Rate on Your Student Loans

 Suppose your federal student loans generate $300 in interest each month, but your required monthly payment is only $100.
 As a result, your federal student loan balance is growing by $200 every month.
 Because the federal government doesn’t capitalize the interest each month, many borrowers think that their balance is just staying the same.
 Once an event that triggers interest capitalization occurs, the balance can jump by hundreds or even thousands of dollars.

-Signing up for REPAYE reduces this problem.
-Going back to our example, instead of growing by $200 each month, REPAYE cuts the extra interest in half.
-Thus, the borrower would save $100 per month in interest.
-For borrowers with significant student loan balances and smaller incomes, REPAYE is an excellent option.
+Signing up for SAVE fixes this problem.
+Going back to our example, instead of growing by $200 each month, SAVE covers the extra $200, so your balance doesn’t move.
+For borrowers with significant student loan balances and smaller incomes, SAVE is an excellent option.

 Join the Military